Group Members

 Biography: Dr. Erika Jež completed her university studies at the faculty in Environmental Sciences Nova Gorica.
 She started working as a young researcher at the Center for Pedology and Environmental Protection (CPVO ) at the Biotechnical Faculty in Ljubljana, where she obtained her PhD in 2019.
 In the context of her doctoral thesis she has been engaged in research and investigation of potentially toxic metals in soil.
 CPVO researchers patented the technology for removing heavy metals from contaminated soils and the main task of the Erika was to determine the negative effects of the remediated soils after their introduction into the environment.

-Role: Erika has been employed as an assistant with PhD at the University of Nova Gorica since 2019 and practices with students in both the environmental and viticultural fields.
+Role: Erika has been employed at the University of Nova Gorica since 2019 and teaches the students in both the environmental and viticultural fields.
 She is involved in research projects within the Wine Research Center.

-Research interests: potentially toxic metals in vineyard soils / soil remediation / environmental protection
+Research interests: potentially toxic metals in vineyard soils / soil microplastics / environmental protection

 E-mail: marko.lesica@ung.si